-WHY YOU WILL LOVE THIS RECIPE
+WHY THIS RECIPE WORKS

 - Just 2 ingredients - this irresistible recipe only requires 2 main ingredients.
 You probably have more cell phones than that.

-ONLY 2 INGREDIENTS FOR CHOCOLATE TRUFFLES RECIPE
+INGREDIENTS FOR CHOCOLATE TRUFFLES RECIPE

 - Cream - you will need heavy cream or whipping cream with 35% milk fat content to make these chocolate truffles.

 - Cocoa powder - the classic way to finish truffles is to roll them in cocoa powder.
-I love to use this Dutch Process cocoa powder for its deep reddish brown colour.
+I love to use this Dutch Process cocoa powder for its deep reddish brown color.
 You can also roll them in sprinkles or chopped nuts.

 WHAT IS CHOCOLATE GANACHE?

-Chocolate truffles are fundamentally ganache, which is probably my favourite word in the culinary dictionary.
+Chocolate truffles are fundamentally ganache, which is probably my favorite word in the culinary dictionary.
 Go on and say it.
 Ga-nache.
 Ganache is the culinary term for an oil-in-water emulsion of cream and chocolate.
 It can be made from anywhere between a 1:1 ratio of cream to chocolate to a 1:2 ratio.
 The latter ratio will produce a firmer texture, and the extent of firmness depends on the cocoa content of the chocolate you use.

 STEP BY STEP INSTRUCTIONS: HOW TO MAKE CHOCOLATE TRUFFLES

+All you need to make truffles is essentially two ingredients: chocolate and cream.
 The cream lowers the melting point of the chocolate so that it is downright luscious and smooth at room temperature.
 This stuff is way legitimate.
-Use the best quality chocolate you can afford, or one that is your favourite.
+Use the best quality chocolate you can afford, or one that is your favorite.
 Just make sure it's pure.
 Read the ingredient list - if you see butter fat/oil or hydrogenated anything oil, drop it.
 It's so so SO not worth it.

 - STEP 1).
 Chop the chocolate.
 Use a sharp serrated knife to chop the chocolate as finely as possible and place it in a heatproof bowl.

 - STEP 2).
 Heat the cream.
-Combine cream and any flavourings (ie. espresso powder, vanilla bean, extracts) in a small saucepan over medium-low heat just until it barely comes to a boil so that small bubbles begin to form around the edges and at the surface of the cream.
+Combine cream and any flavorings (ie. espresso powder, vanilla bean, extracts) in a small saucepan over medium-low heat just until it barely comes to a boil so that small bubbles begin to form around the edges and at the surface of the cream.
 Do not boil vigorously.

 - STEP 3).
 Mix cream and chocolate.
 Remove from heat and immediately pour it over chopped chocolate.
 Cover the bowl and let mixture stand without stirring for about 2 minutes.
 Gently stir mixture in a circular motion using a rubber spatula, starting from the center and working your way out to the sides, until it transforms into a smooth and glossy mixture.